 Note: Do not run the installer from the mount point directory.
-Note the cd command in the following line.
+Note the cd command in this step.
 It changes your current directory to your home directory so that you do not start the installer from the mount point.

 DVD-ROM: